TheCodeSojourner/parens-from-the-past/README.md

 ## Overview

-**Parens from the Past: A Laconic Odyssey** is a novel that attempts to demystify programming in general, encourages readers to experiment with Clojure, and celebrates human creativity in the context of respectful, meaningful dialogue.
+**Parens from the Past: A Laconic Odyssey** is a reality-based science fiction novel that introduces the reader to the world of computer programming, illustrates the creative possibilities of computer programming as a medium of expression, and inspires the reader to investigate computer programming further and create their own expressions.
+The novel attempts to demystify programming in general, encourages readers to experiment with Clojure, and celebrates human creativity in the context of respectful, meaningful dialogue.

+It's perspective on computer programming is:

+Programming is the art of telling a machine what to do in a language that is simultaneously a mathematical proof, a philosophical argument, a linguistic utterance, an engineered artifact, and a story worth reading.

 ## Technology